How to Deal With Adversity: 3 Ways for Christians

 Through this experience, I have appreciated that when something trying happens, as long as we come before God with a pure heart, seek God’s will and practice according to God’s words, we will be able to live in a free and unrestrained way.

-Here above are the 3 ways on how to deal with adversity.
-As Christians, do you now understand how to deal with adversity?
 When encountering situations of suffering, you can practice according to these three paths.
-I believe you can also gain God’s guidance, get through adversity and reap some results.
+I believe you can also gain God’s guidance, walk out of these situations and reap some results.
 May God bless you, Amen!

 Read more on our Spiritual Life page, or click on the related articles below.